waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The script "op_ctl.sh" can be used to control the dispatcher program.
 The script gets installed into "/usr/local/bin/" directory by my overpass Slackware package.
 The script is meant to be used by the overpass user only.
-If you do not use the File System mentioned above, you will need to set DB_DIR variable in the script before using it.
+If you are not using the File System mentioned above, you will need to set DB_DIR variable in the script before using it.

 The "op_ctl.sh" script provides three functions: { start, stop & status }.
 Control the